Special and Differential Treatment (SDT) in the World Trade Organization (WTO)

 The Institute for International Trade is currently undertaking a project to investigate the future of SDT in the World Trade Organization (WTO).
 The first step of this project was to contextualise the current state of play in the negotiations regarding SDT and related systemic issues through a historical lens.
 We are now interrogating accepted notions of ‘developed’ and ‘developing’ in relation to SDT in the WTO and seeking an understanding of current thinking in key national capitals vis a vis the role of SDT in the WTO, through a global opinion survey.

 - Should all developing countries be entitled to claim developing country status at the WTO?
-Which forms of Special and Differential Treatment are most
+Which forms of Special and Differential Treatment are most effective?

 - Are industrial subsidies good for business?